Autumn at Great Sand Dunes National Park

-Get High: Getting all the vertical you can is the key to a good run.
+Getting all the vertical you can is the key to a good sand run.
 It takes a lot of time and even more effort to reach the top of the higher dunes, but you will simply be wasting your time if you try to surf or sled down an inferior dune.
 Put the effort in and reap the reward.

-Technique: Get yourself to the edge of the dune with a few small hops.
+technique is everything.
+Get yourself to the edge of the dune with a few small hops.
 Then, with the board’s nose pointing downhill, drop in with your dominant foot forward.
 Lean back and bend your back knee.
 Be sure to look in the direction you want to go.
 As you start your descent down the dune, keep your body weight on the back of the board.
 To turn, apply pressure on your toes and heels.

 As a designated International Dark Sky Park, there are few places better to see the night sky in all its cosmic glory than Sand Dunes.
 Autumn is also great for seeing and photographing the Milky Way, and so whether you're a budding astrophotographer or just want to be overwhelmed with how insignificant you really are, on a cosmic level that is, moonless nights at Sand Dunes are for you.
 Visibility tails off as the weeks and months progress, but it is still likely going to be fairly visible during early October.